 - 2 teaspoons vanilla

-- To Make the Cake: Beat sugar and eggsuntil creamy and light in color.
+- To Make the Cake: Beat sugar and eggs until creamy and light in color.
 Add oil, continuing to beat.
-Combine dry ingredients with a whisk, gradually mixing into to egg mixture.
-Add pumpkin, mix well.
-Pour into greased bundt pan.
-Bake at 350 degrees for 55 minutes.
-Let stand in pan for 10 minutes, then turn out onto baking rack to cool completely.
-Frost.
+Combine dry ingredients with a whisk, gradually mixing into the egg mixture.
+Add pumpkin and vanilla, and mix well.

 - Pour into a greased bundt pan.
 Bake at 350 degrees for 55 minutes.
 Let stand in pan for 10 minutes, then turn out onto a baking rack to cool completely.

 - To Make the Frosting: In a medium bowl, blend softened cream cheese and butter til smooth and creamy.
 Add vanilla.
 Then add powdered sugar until the desired consistency is achieved. (you may need to add more to achieve this)